Kadievka/angular-practice-project/README.md

 ☕️ Developed by **Kadievka** 💻

 In this project you will see:
-- A list of random users to fill de home page, when backend is running.
+- A list of random users to fill the home page, when backend is running.
-- Using reactive forms in angular, click events, validations.
+- Using reactive forms in angular.
+- Consume of services with rxjs.
+- Validators.
+- Interceptors.
+- Guards.
 - 404 page for invalid routes.
 - CSS skills.
 - Auth service to login and logout.